-In this blog post, I’m going to showcase some great ideas for bringing bats into your classroom.
+In this blog post, I’m going to showcase some great ideas for bringing bats into your classroom or homeschool.
 Halloween is obviously a great time for this – but there really is no bad time of year to learn about bats.
 I’ve got some excellent book ideas, and you can even make bats part of your studies with these cute puzzles I’m going to share.
 You’ll also find ways to decorate your classroom with the help of your students!

 This post contains affiliate links.
 This means I make a small commission at NO EXTRA CHARGE to you when you purchase through my links.
 Thank you for supporting my family and me!
 You can read my entire disclosure statement here.

 First off, I want to start you off with a great math download.
 These adorable bat math puzzles are perfect for Autumn, Halloween, or any other time you bring bats into your classroom.
 Kids love to solve these puzzles and put them together, which makes these puzzles the perfect tool for encouraging kids to practice their math skills.